 Some moths do not have mouths that they can use to feed.
 Because of this, they only get to live just a few days as adults.
 They immediately die after mating.
 For these types of moths, mating is the only reason they exist, after all.
 They live off the stored energy they got as caterpillars.
 The luna moth is one example of this.

 Their cousins, the butterflies, are known and appreciated for their exquisite beauty.
 Moths do not share the same appreciation coming from humans.
 Find out more about the types of moths by reading on.

-Meal moths – Also known as Indian moths, or Indian meal moths, or pantry moths.
+1. Meal Moth - Also known as Indian moths, or Indian meal moths, or pantry moths.
 They are known to be the most troublesome among all the pests that can be found in the pantry.
 They are from 8 to 10 mm in length and have a ⅝ inch wingspan.
 They come in gray colors while the outer linings of their wings are highlighted by a reddish-brown color.
 Pantry moths are considered as nuisance pests because they infest any kind of dry foodstuffs like sugar, rice, cereals, grains, nuts, flour, sugar, pasta, dog food, dried fruits, and nuts.
 They can chew their way inside plastic and cardboard containers.
 They can cause economic damage because once they attack your stored foods, these dry foods will have to be thrown away.